VictorTennekes/ft_services/README.md

 The image we'll be running on the container, that's refered to by the tag you've given it.<br>
 By default the imagePullPolicy is set to `Always`, since normally you would pull images from a repository, we'll need to override this and set it to `Never`.<br>
 There are many optional settings we can supply aswell, for example:
-- You can mount things on the container, such as persistentvolumes or configmaps.
+- You can mount things to the container, such as persistentvolumes or configmaps.
 - You can add environment variables to the container.
 - You can run probes on the container to check the health or other state related things.